 How To Make Brown Sugar Pie

-Start by prepping your crust.
 Then add in your flour, brown sugar, and salt and mix together in the crust.
+Yes, mix it right inside the crust!

-Bake until the pie is done, and allow to cool.
-Then once your pie has cooled down, make your whipped cream and top your pie.
+Bake until the pie is done, and allow it to cool.
+Then once your pie has cooled down, make your homemade whipped cream and top your pie.
+Easy peasy!

 How To Store Brown Sugar Pie